How to create and host your own waitlist or newsletter app

 - Keep

-server-side only. - If you need client UX for “key validation,” proxy through a short-lived server token rather than exposing provider keys.
+RESEND_API_KEY,DATABASE_URL, andCRON_AUTH_TOKENserver-side only. - If you need client UX for “key validation,” proxy through a short-lived server token rather than exposing provider keys.

 - Keep